Valley Spring Junior High

 29- you were good, speeches were clear and convincing, I can tell you know what you're doing.

 28- This is pretty average for me.
-You were a good debater and I liked your overall style there were some key things in round that were hard to follow.
+You were a good debater and I liked your overall style but there were some key things in round that were hard to follow.

 27- Where Ill start from, you were pleasant, but you maybe were unorganized or unclear in some way.
 You dropped some important stuff and you werent particularly convincing.